Benjamin Peirce

 Benjamin Peirce ForMemRS HonFRSE (/ˈpɜrs/; April 4, 1809 – October 6, 1880) was an American mathematician who taught at Harvard University for approximately 50 years.
 He made contributions to celestial mechanics, statistics, number theory, algebra, and the philosophy of mathematics.

 Early life

-He was born in Salem, Massachusetts, the son of Benjamin Peirce (1778–1831), later librarian of Harvard, and Lydia Ropes Nichols Peirce (1781–1868).
+He was born in Salem, Massachusetts, the son of first cousins Benjamin Peirce (1778–1831), later librarian of Harvard, and Lydia Ropes Nichols Peirce (1781–1868).